 Free web based version.
 (99 property limit)

-Your encrypted report can be:
+Your encrypted report can be uploaded to our secure holder website.

 You may securely upload your report using any NAUPA-formatted file using our Secure Online Reporting